makyo/writing/work/sawtooth/overclassification/overclassification.md

 "You, see, you're eighty one.
 Here you are, plowing through the world, and you're doing really good.
 You find yourself on the road, and you got yourself some friends, or maybe just one.
 Just someone you're traveling with."

-The bassarisk shut down at this outburst, her expression going blank and her paws going slack in Dani's.
+Amy shut down at this outburst, her expression going blank and her paws going slack in Dani's.

 The otter persisted.
 "You said, *It's so wonderful out now, I must be all set for the next year.*